 - Leading the Nation in Patient Safety and Quality - April 2014

-Learn about the initiatives Johns Hopkins Medicine has undertaken to improve patient safety and quality, elminate preventable harm and optimize patient outcomes.
+Learn about the initiatives Johns Hopkins Medicine has undertaken to improve patient safety and quality, eliminate preventable harm and optimize patient outcomes.

 - Addressing the Graying of Scientific Research - The Wall Street Journal (accessible through subscription only) - Mar.
 5, 2014

 Paul B. Rothman, M.D., and Ronald J. Daniels discuss the shrinking number of grants awarded to young researchers.